Loading...

 Eventually the trail levels out and you'll find a trail that heads west after about 1 mile into the hike - this is Hamilton Road (yet another closed road) and connects to North Park and the Rachel Carson Trail.

-History: Along the trail are several old ruins of houses with just the foundations remaining - most of the urban legends, which have lead to some claiming the trail is haunted, have popped up around these houses.
-Legends mention one of the houses was owned by a witch and another house, called the 'Midget Farm', was owned by a little person.
-'Midgetville' urban legends have sprouted up, including a story where a group of angry armed little people would attack passing-by cars.
+History: Along the trail are several old ruins of houses with just the foundations remaining - most of the urban legends, which have led to some claiming the trail is haunted, have popped up around these houses.
+Legends mention one of the houses was owned by a witch and another house was owned by a little person.
 None of the urban legends have been proven to be true; however, apparently a resident of one of the houses used to load rock salt into shotgun cartridges and fire them at nighttime trespassers.
-For more information on urban legends and scary stories from Blue Mist Road, check out this link.

 Parking: The trail has three main parking lots.
 The one listed here is located on Jackson Road in Gibsonia.
 The other parking lot can be found at the opposite end of the trail where Irwin Road meets Babcock Blvd.
 You'll find that the junction with Babcock Blvd and Irwin Road is a paved road with no real parking lot; however, most people park at the end of Iwrin Road off of Babcock and use the entirety of Irwin Road to hike up to Jackson Road for the total 2 miles.
 You can continue driving down Irwin Road (from Babcock Blvd) and park at the gate, about 0.5 miles from the turn off Babcock.